What is the Best TOPIC for a Keynote Speech?

 Theme + Outcome + People + Industry + Culture + Keynote Speaker’s experience.

 The goal of this article is to give you five simple steps to follow so you can find the best Keynote Speech TOPIC for your internal event.
 Note that none of these elements is about the Speakers preferred topics instead, they are all driven by the uniqueness of your event.
-The reason I have designed this formula is for you to find the TOPIC of your event and to make sure that it is driven by your needs and not the speakers needs or their experience.
+The reason I have designed this formula is for you to find the TOPIC of your event and to make sure that it is driven by your needs and not the speakers needs.
 Following this formula, you start with the unique needs of your event and engage the Keynote Speaker’s experience in the most optimal way.